Issues in retirement security

-Issues in retirement security refers to growing economic concerns and societal issues over the ability of individual workers and other individuals in society to have an economically secure retirement.
+Issues in retirement security are growing economic concerns and societal issues over the ability of individual workers and other individuals in society to have an economically secure retirement.

 Main issues appear to arise from the general inability of maintaining the economic life-cycle model, that anticipates people to make proper savings during their working lives and eventually exhaust these resources in retirement in order to retain their existing consumption level.